habibsoftdev/instant-login-alerts/readme.txt

 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html
 Stable tag: 1.0

-Enhance your WordPress website's security with WP Login Alerts.
+Enhance your WordPress website's security with Instant Login Alerts.
 This essential plugin provides you with real-time email notifications whenever someone logs into your WP-admin area.
 Stay informed and vigilant against unauthorized access to your website, giving you the peace of mind you deserve.
-With WP Login Alerts, you're always in control of your WordPress security.
+With Instant Login Alerts, you're always in control of your WordPress security.

 == Description ==